Skip to main content

 Standalone Scanner

-Local Configuration for scanning a remote Docker Host
+Local Configuration for Scanning a Remote Docker Host

-Prerequisites for Local Scan on a Remote Docker Host To enable NeuVector to scan an image that is not on the same host as the controller/allinone:
+To enable NeuVector to scan an image that is not on the same host as the controller/allinone:

-• Make sure the docker run-time api socket is exposed via TCP
+• Make sure the docker run-time api socket is exposed via TCP.

-• Add the following environment variable to the controller/allinone: SCANNER_DOCKER_URL=tcp://192.168.1.10:2376
+• Add the following environment variable to the controller/allinone: SCANNER_DOCKER_URL=tcp://192.168.1.10:2376.

 Project Configuration

-In your project, choose the 'NeuVector Vulnerability Scanner' plugin from the drop down menu in the 'Add build step.'
-Check the box "Scan with Standalone scanner" if you want to do the scan in the standalone scanner mode.
-By default, it uses "Controller & Scanner" mode to do the scan.
+In your project, choose the NeuVector Vulnerability Scanner plugin from the drop-down menu in the Add build step.
+Check the box Scan with Standalone Scanner if you want to do the scan in the standalone scanner mode.
+By default, it uses the "Controller & Scanner" mode to do the scan.

-Scenario 1: local configuration example
+Scenario 1: Local configuration example

 local-image

-Scenario 2: registry configuration example
+Scenario 2: Registry configuration example

 local-registry